appmobiles-projects/meghna-hugo/exampleSite/content/english/blog/social_game_panda.md

 ---
 title: "Crouching Panda, Hidden Elk" game for social networks
-date: 2018-09-12T14:51:12+06:00
+date: 2018-09-12T12:52:36+06:00
-image_webp: images/blog/blog-post-2.webp
+image_webp: images/blog/blog-post-3.webp
-image: images/blog/blog-post-2.jpg
+image: images/blog/blog-post-3.jpg
-author:
+author: John Doe
-description : Crouching Panda, Hidden Elk game for social networks
+description : "This is meta description"
 ---

 A kind and funny game in which you can pull the predator's mustache or get through the horns!